microsoft/migrate-java-ee-app-to-azure-training/05-adding-app-insights/README.md

 ## What you accomplished

+1. You have created an Application Insights application.
 1. You have added Application Insights to the web application.
 1. You have build the Docker image with WildFly and your application.
 1. You have deployed the Docker image to AKS.